 To create a group, you first need to add the Group block.
 To do this, bring up the block inserter by clicking the plus icon and selecting the Group block.

-Then, you can click the plus icon within the Group block to add new blocks to it.
+Then, you can click the plus icon within the Group block to add new blocks.

 Alternatively, you can drag existing blocks into the Group block by selecting a block, clicking the six dots on the floating toolbar, and dragging the block into the Group block.